dsaidgovsg/va_workshop2021/detection/README.md

 To annotate the images, we could use the following annotation tools that support YOLO format:
 1. VideoIO - developed by in-house VA team, please request a copy from https://go.gov.sg/szh5nk
-BONUS: VideoIO comes with built-in object classification and detection (YOLOv3) capabilities!
+BONUS: VideoIO comes with built-in object classification and detection (YOLOv3) capabilities!<br/>
 ![Alt text](md_images/videoio_demo.jpg?raw=true "videoiodemo")

-2. labelimg - open source tool https://github.com/tzutalin/labelImg
+2. labelimg - open source tool https://github.com/tzutalin/labelImg<br/>
 ![Alt text](md_images/labelimg_demo.jpg?raw=true "labelimgdemo")

 Once the images have been annotated, we can split the images into two sets using the **splitTrainAndTest.py** scripts: